johanpiquet/jopi-loader/README.md

 ### Watching dirs

-`jopin` automatically watch source change when you are not in production mode.
+`jopin` automatically enable watching source changes.

-To disable it:
-* You must set the environment variable `NODE_ENV` to value 'production'.
-* Or disable it by using the settings in `package.json`.
+To enabling, you have to use the option `--jopi-dev`.

+To enable it, you can also use an option into the `package.json` file.

 **Sample package.json:**
 ```json